9 Ways to Use This Free Printable for Playful Letter Recognition Activities

 • notice that some letters have similar parts (tails, hooks, dots, slants, tunnels, curves, etc.)

-When they can begin to distinguish individual letters, they can begin to produce some of their names or sounds.
+When they can begin to distinguish individual letters, they can begin to produce some of the letter names or their corresponding sounds.

 How to Teach Letter Recognition